 - Helps Deliver Relevant Content: The faster that new content can be published, the better its relevance.
 NLP also enables Publishers to deliver important research and ideas to the scholarly community faster.

 With more innovative ideas to use these technologies, AI and NLP will slowly improve every stage of production, resulting in near instantaneous publishing.
 These technologies could help analyse a database of scholars with varied expertise and match the best individual for an appropriate peer review.
-AI and NLP can also identify when sections of articles have been plagiarized or where citations are missing or incorrect, thereby, resolving issues of plagiarism.
-All through, it must be remembered that AI and NLP will not replace editors.
-They will only empower editors to provide more value to their authors.
+AI and NLP can also identify when sections of articles have been taken directly from another source or where citations are missing or incorrect, thereby resolving issues of plagiarism.
+AI and NLP will not replace editors, but they will empower editors to provide more value to their authors.